 Performance outcomes Acceptable outcomes Applicant response relevant water quality objectives downstream of the waterway.
 AO6.7 Aquatic weeds are managed to achieve a low percentage of coverage of the water surface area, and pests and vectors are managed through design and maintenance.
-N/A Wastewater discharge PO7 Discharge of wastewater to waterways, or off site: (a) meets best practice environmental management; (b) is treated to: (i) meet water quality objectives for its receiving waters; (ii) avoid adverse impact on ecosystem health or waterway health; (iii) maintain ecological processes, riparian vegetation and waterway integrity; (iv) offset impacts on high ecological value waters.
+N/A Wastewater discharge P07 Discharge of wastewater to waterways, or off site: (a) meets best practice environmental management; (b) is treated to: (i) meet water quality objectives for its receiving waters; (ii) avoid adverse impact on ecosystem health or waterway health; (iii) maintain ecological processes, riparian vegetation and waterway integrity; (iv) offset impacts on high ecological value waters.
 AO7.1 A wastewater management plan is prepared and addresses: (a) wastewater type; (b) climatic conditions; (c) water quality objectives; (d) best practice environmental management.
-AO7.2 The waste water management plan is managed in accordance with a waste management hierarchy that: (a) avoids wastewater discharge to waterways; or (b) if wastewater discharge cannot practicably be avoided, minimises wastewater discharge to waterways by reuse, recycling, recovery and treatment for disposal to sewer, surface water and ground water.
-Proposal complies or is capable of complying.
-Proposal complies or is capable of complying.
+AO7.2 The waste water management plan is managed in accordance with a waste management hierarchy that: (a) avoids wastewater discharge to waterways; or (b) if wastewater discharge cannot practicably be avoided, minimises wastewater discharge to waterways by reuse, recycling, recovery and treatment for disposal to sewer, surface water and N/A N/A ground water.
 AO7.3 Wastewater discharge is managed to avoid or minimise the release of nutrients of concern so as to minimise the occurrence, frequency and intensity of algal blooms.
-Proposal complies or is capable of complying.
+N/A

 Performance outcomes Acceptable outcomes Applicant response A07.4 Development in coastal catchments avoids or minimises and appropriately manages soil disturbance or altering natural hydrology and: (a) avoids lowering ground water levels where potential or actual acid sulfate soils are present; (b) manages wastewater so that: (i) the pH of any wastewater discharges is maintained between 6.5 and 8.5 to avoid mobilisation of acid, iron, aluminium and other metals; (ii) holding times of neutralised wastewater ensures the flocculation and removal of any dissolved iron prior to release; (iii) visible iron floc is not present in any discharge; (iv) precipitated iron floc is contained and disposed of; (v) wastewater and precipitates that cannot be contained and treated for discharge on site are removed and disposed of through trade waste or another lawful method.
-Proposal complies or is capable of complying.
-Electricity supply PO8 Development is provided with a source of power that will meet its energy needs.
-AO8.1 A connection is provided from the premises to the electricity distribution network; or AO8.2 The premises is connected to the electricity distribution network in accordance with the Design Guidelines set out in Section D8 of the Proposal complies or is capable of complying.
+N/A Electricity supply PO8 Development is provided with a source of power that will meet its energy needs.
+AO8.1 A connection is provided from the premises to the electricity distribution network; or AO8.2 The premises is connected to the electricity distribution network in accordance with the Design Guidelines set out in Section D8 of the Proposal complies.

 Performance outcomes Acceptable outcomes Applicant response Planning scheme policy SC5 - FNQROC Regional Development Manual.
 Note - Areas north of the Daintree River have a different standard.
 PO9 Development incorporating pad-mount electricity infrastructure does not cause an adverse impact on amenity.
 AO9.1 Pad-mount electricity infrastructure is: (a) not located in land for open space or sport and recreation purposes; (b) screened from view by landscaping or fencing; (c) accessible for maintenance.
 AO9.2 Pad-mount electricity infrastructure within a building, in a Town Centre is designed and located to enable an active street frontage.
 Note - Pad-mounts in buildings in activity centres should not be located on the street frontage.
 N/A Telecommunications PO10 Development is connected to a telecommunications service approved by the relevant telecommunication regulatory authority.
 AO10 The development is connected to telecommunications infrastructure in accordance with the standards of the relevant regulatory authority.
-Proposal complies or is capable of complying.
+Proposal complies.
 PO11 Provision is made for future telecommunications services (e.g. fibre optic cable).
 AO11 Conduits are provided in accordance with Planning scheme policy SC5 - FNQROC Regional Development Manual.
-Proposal complies or is capable of complying.
-Road construction P012 A012.1 Proposal complies or is capable of complying.
+N/A Road construction PO12 AO12.1 Proposal complies.
+No new works are proposed.